blizzhackers/kolbot-SoloPlay/README.md

 **A:** A Bumper is a level 40 character that has not done baal quest in normal and is used to "bump" low level characters to hell difficulty where they can power level following chaos runs.

+**Q: Does this work for Diablo 2 Resurected?**

+**A:** No, Kolbot does not work with d2r and SoloPlay runs using Kolbot.
+SoloPlay only works on diablo 2.

 ## Really Dumb Frequently Asked Questions
 **Q: Can I make my solo bots work together?**